Phase-Dependence of Resonant and Antiresonant Two-Photon Excitations

 When harmonic $q$ is (near-)resonant with an excited state, $a^{(+)}_{g\to f}(\omega)$ is given by the expression for $a^\textrm{(near)res}_{g\to f}$ in Eq.~\eqref{eq:snd_order}.
 Consequently, it is expected that the sideband signal allows to determine whether resonant multi-photon absorption as described by the first term in Eq.~\eqref{eq:snd_order} or near-resonant absorption as described by the second term is dominant.

-An experimental setup previously described in detail~\cite{neidel-2013,drescher-2018,drescher-2021} was used to measure RABBITT signals from (near-)resonant two-photon ionization of helium.
-To selectively probe resonances at a range of harmonic wavelengths, interferometric bandpass filters were used to extract a narrow spectral region from the broad spectral output of a commercial laser amplifier (1\,kHz repetition rate, 28\,fs FWHM duration pulses centered around a wavelength of 790\,nm).
+An experimental setup previously described in detail~\cite{neidel-2013,drescher-2018,drescher-2021} was adapted to measure RABBITT signals from (anti)resonant two-photon ionization of helium.
+To selectively probe resonances at a range of harmonic wavelengths, interferometric bandpass filters were used to extract a narrow spectral region from the broad spectral output of a commercial laser amplifier (1\,kHz repetition rate, 28\,fs FWHM duration pulses, 790\,nm central wavelength).
 The central wavelength of the selected spectral region was varied by rotating the angle of incidence of the bandpass filter.
-To achieve a broad range of central wavelengths, three different bandpass filters were used (two 10\,nm FWHM bandpass filters, with a central wavelength at normal incidence of 810\,nm and 790\,nm, and one 5\,nm FWHM bandpass filter, with a central wavelength of 808\,nm).
+To achieve a broad range, three different bandpass filters were used (two 10\,nm FWHM bandpass filters, 810\,nm and 790\,nm central wavelength at normal incidence, and one 5\,nm FWHM bandpass filter, 808\,nm central wavelength).
 In this manner, the central wavelength could be varied from 770\,nm to 806.5\,nm in roughly 1\,nm steps.
-The beam pointing after the bandpass filter was actively stabilized by a home-built stabilization system and passively stabilized by focusing the beam into an evacuated hollow-core fiber waveguide.
-The filtered narrow bandwidth NIR pulses (with pulse energies varying from 1\,mJ to 1.5\,mJ) were separated into two arms of a Mach-Zehnder type interferometer by a beamsplitter.
+The spectral narrowing of the pulses led to an elongation of the pulse duration.
+A wide delay-range RABBITT scan (measured with the 810\,nm filter tuned to 790\,nm) showed a cross-correlation duration of the NIR and XUV pulse of 114\,fs (FWHM).
+The beam pointing after the bandpass filter was actively stabilized by a proportional-control loop feeding back deviations of focused and unfocused beam positions, imaged by digital cameras, to two motorized mirror mounts.
+It was furthermore passively stabilized by focusing the beam into an evacuated hollow-core fiber waveguide.
+The filtered narrow bandwidth NIR pulses (with pulse energies varying from 1\,mJ to 1.5\,mJ) were separated into two arms of a Mach-Zehnder type interferometer by a beamsplitter mounted on a motorized piezo-stage.
 One part was used to generate high harmonics by focusing the NIR pulses into an argon cell inside the vacuum system.
 The generated XUV APT was separated from the driving NIR pulses by a thin aluminium filter (200\,nm thickness).
 The APT was recombined with a time-delayed replica of the NIR pulse from the second arm of the interferometer, using a holey-mirror.
-The time delay between the two interferometer arms was actively stabilized by a feedback system monitoring the interference of a co-propagating CW-laser.
-The intensity of the replica NIR pulse was attenuated by a fixed-size iris (2.8\,mm diameter), leading to an NIR intensity in the experimental region of approximately $10^{12}$\,W/cm$^2$, thereby limiting the influence of the AC Stark shift and higher-order NIR processes.
+A CW-laser co-propagated through the interferometer and was separately recombined under a small tilt angle.
+The resulting sheer interferometery fringes were imaged by a digital camera.
+The delay-dependent fringe pattern was used to generate a feedback signal onto the piezo-motorized stage beneath the beamsplitter to control and stabilize the time-delay in the interferometer.
+The intensity of the replica NIR pulse was attenuated by a fixed-size iris (2.8\,mm diameter), leading to an NIR intensity in the experimental region of approximately $10^{11}$\,W/cm$^2$, thereby limiting the influence of the AC Stark shift and higher-order NIR processes.
 After XUV-NIR recombination, the two-color laser field was re-focused by a grazing-incidence toroidal mirror into a velocity-map imaging spectrometer (VMIS)~\cite{eppink-1997,ghafur-2009}.
 There, the laser beam intersected a jet of helium atoms from a pulsed gas source.
 Photoelectrons resulting from two-color XUV$\pm$NIR ionization were imaged onto a microchannel-plate (MCP) + phosphor screen combination and the resulting images were recorded by a digital camera.